paul-hammant/tbd/content/short-lived-feature-branches/index.md

 One key rule is the length of life of the branch before it gets merged and deleted.
 Simply put, the branch should only last a couple of days.
 Any longer than two days, and there is a risk of the branch becoming a long-lived feature branch (the antithesis of trunk-based development).

+Of course, bug fixes are not features as such, but the "short-lived feature branches" means them too.
+Perhaps "short-lived change branches" means both, but we're stuck with the features name by now.

 <!-- sdwerfhfsdfsd -->